minorugh/dotfiles/README.md

 ----

 ## update infomeition
+* 2021.11.01 Remote repository also on xserver (simultaneous Push)
 * 2021.10.11 Content organization
 * 2021.08.26 Update to Debian 11(bullseye)
 * 2021.08.26 Update to emacs 27.2